 The Torx screwdriver, also commonly called a star screwdriver, was invented by a company called Camcar Textron in 1967.
 The complimenting screw was designed to be mostly tamper-resistant and is used in products such as computers, car engines, and construction.

 These screwdrivers come in 100 different sizes, labeled from T1 (the smallest) to T100.
-There are a few different types of Torx screwdrivers.
+In addition, there are a few different types of Torx screwdrivers.
 One is the original Torx, a six-pointed star shape screw and screwdriver that is self-centering.

-Another kind is the Torx Plus which is shaped slightly different than the original.
-It allows more contact between the screwdriver and the fastener, so it can withstand more torque than the original screwdriver.
+Another kind is the Torx Plus which is shaped slightly differently than the original.
+It allows more contact between the screwdriver and the fastener to withstand more torque than the original screwdriver.

 Allen Security Screwdriver